elugens/hello-javascript/docs/additional-questions/network-requests/fetch-cross-origin-request.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> There are two types of cross-origin requests, including safe and unsafe requests.
 A request is safe if it satisfies two conditions: safe methods (GET, POST, OR HEAD) and safe headers (ACCEPT, ACCEPT-LANGUAGE).
 Any other request is considered “unsafe”—for example, a PUT request or an API-Key HTTP-header that does not adhere to the restrictions.
-The essential difference is that a safe request can get made with a &#8249;form&#8250; or a &#8249;script&#8250; without any unique methods.
+The essential difference is that you can make a safe request with a &#8249;form&#8250; or a &#8249;script&#8250; without any unique methods.
     </div>
   </div>
 </details>